severalnines/docs/getting-started.rst

 *Step #2*

-Open your web browser to http://[ClusterControl_host]/clustercontrol and create the default Admin user by entering a valid email address and password.
+Open your web browser to :samp:`https://{ClusterControl IP address or hostname}/clustercontrol` and create the default Admin user by entering a valid email address and password.

 *Step #3*